openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/generics.rst

 ----------------

 Type parameters of generic types can have defaults.
-It allows using just the generic type name rather than specifying the actual type arguments.
+It allows simply using the generic type name rather than specifying the actual type arguments.
+In the example below, it is illustrated for both classes and
-The example below illustrates this for both classes and functions.
+functions:

 .. code-block:: typescript